iivanoo/covid-apps-observer/data/data_uk/reports/resources/com.phe.couchto5K___7.6.0/report.md

 > Really liked it on my first run but ever since that one I can't get onto the next run.
 It just says coach unavailable pick new one in settings.
 It doesn't allow me to do that so I have to reset and keep repeating the first run.
 Disappointed.<br> :date: __2021-03-08 15:04:26__

 > The audio does not work when i start it, despite changing the settings.
 Had to resort to putting the times on my fitbit as an interval workout.
 Seems to be a common problem wity Huawei phones.<br> :date: __2021-03-03 13:01:02__

-> Great idea but doesn't work.
-I have done 3 runs on one run the program just shut down and on the other run it shut down 3 times in the run and I had to re start it and skip ahead to where I was.
-I will try a different app if the next run doesn't work.
-Please sort this out, it's extremely disruptive.
-Thank you<br> :date: __2021-03-03 09:23:00__

-> Not a good start.
-Sarah Millican has always been annoying, can't stand her voice.
-Other options no better.
-Can we have more trainer voices please 🙏<br> :date: __2021-03-02 20:35:55__

-> Terrible, clicks off when your phone locks or when u open another app<br> :date: __2021-03-01 15:20:40__